chibiqilin/autodock_wrapper/README.md

 -center_x/y/z define the starting coordinates to perform docking, place within protein pocket, default parameters of 9.879/-13.774/7.012 were assigned
--size_x/y/z define the size of the box to dock, default parameters of 60/60/60 were assigned -vina defines the subprocess which will be run, default parameter of 'vina' was assigned
+-size_x/y/z define the size of the box to dock, default parameters of 60/60/60 were assigned -vina defines the subprocess which will be run, default parameter of 'vina' was assigned -seed defines the seed to use for random number generation, default of None -cpu defines the number of cpu cores, default of 1